-The current accounts and statutory reserves in foreign currency held with the Central Bank of Lebanon are calculated on the basis of a stage three classification with LGD of 30% and 12.4% respectively and for both the long-term placements with the Central Bank of Lebanon and Certificates of deposit issued by the Central Bank of Lebanon with LGD of 30%.
+The current accounts and statutory reserves in foreign currency held with the Central Bank of Lebanon are calculated on the basis of a stage three classification with LGD of 30% and 11% respectively as at 31 December 2021 (30% and 12.4% respectively as at 31 December 2020) and for both the long-term placements with the Central Bank of Lebanon and Certificates of deposit issued by the Central Bank of Lebanon LGD of 33% (30% as at 31 December 2020).

-The ECL on Lebanese government bonds in foreign currency held at fair value through other comprehensive income and at amortized cost is calculated on the basis of a stage three classification with LGD of 65%.
+The ECL on Lebanese government bonds in foreign currency held at fair value through other comprehensive income and at amortized cost is calculated on the basis of a stage three classification with LGD of 65% as at 31 December 2021 and 2020.

-3) Economic scenarios sensitivity analysis of ECL estimates on the sovereign and Central bank of Lebanon exposure
+3) Economic scenarios sensitivity analysis of ECL estimates on the sovereign and Central Bank of Lebanon exposure